We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The lectin-free diet is a restrictive plan, which may make it difficult for some people to follow it long-term.
 The plan also limits or eliminates many nutritious foods, such as whole grains, beans, and certain vegetables.

 Fruits and vegetables also have many health benefits.
-Eating fruits and vegetables may lower the risk of several conditions, including heart and lung diseases.
-These foods may also impact cancer risk and help prevent weight gain.
+Eating fruits and vegetables may

 A lectin-free diet may be difficult for vegetarians or vegans to follow, as legumes, nuts, seeds, and whole grains provide plant-based protein.